Issues with Value-Based Multi-objective Reinforcement Learning: Value Function Interference and Overestimation Sensitivity: Interference in multi-objective value functions

-As an illustrative example, consider the simple deterministic multi-objective Markov Decision Process (MOMDP) shown in Figure \ref{fig:momdp1}.
+Value function interference manifests differently in the deterministic case.
+Rather than being evident in the values learned for the state-action pair where stochastic rewards occur as in Section \ref{sec:stochastic-vfi}, in this context issues arise with the values learned for predecessor states.
+Therefore rather than a MOMAB, we will require a multi-state MOMDP to demonstrate this issue.
+As an illustrative example, consider the simple deterministic MOMDP shown in Figure \ref{fig:momdp-deterministic}.
 This MOMDP consists of three states ($A$, $B$, and $C$).
 In each state two actions are available ($a_1$ and $a_2$).
 The MOMDP has three objectives, so the reward vector has three elements.
-There are four possible policies, as summarised in Table \ref{tab:policy}.
+There are four possible deterministic stationary policies, as summarised in Table \ref{tab:policy}.

-There are many ways in which a utility function could be derived from the rewards\footnote{The actual specification of rewards and utilities is outside the scope of this project; we focus here simply on examining whether MORL methods will optimise for the utilities and rewards as defined by the user, irrespective of the structure of those definitions.
-The issues identified here could arise for any non-linear definition of utility.}, but let us assume that $U$ equals twice the value of the first objective minus the product of the second and third objectives (which are always negative).
-Under these settings $U(B,a_1) = U(B,a_2) = 9, U(C,a_1) = 7$, and $U(C,a_2) = -25$.
+Assuming the same utility function as used previously, $U(B,a_1) = U(B,a_2) = 9, U(C,a_1) = 7$, and $U(C,a_2) = -25$.
 Therefore clearly the optimal policy should be to select action $a_1$ in state $A$, followed by either action in state $B$ i.e. either policy 0 or policy 1 (this is true for both the SER and ESR criterion).

 However the existence of two equally optimal actions in state $B$ creates an issue in the context of multi-objective rewards.
 The usual approach taken in Q-learning where more than one optimal action exists is to simply randomly select between them.
-However this random selection introduces an element of stochasticity into the vector rewards which the agent receives, which in turn leads to \emph{interference} in the values which the agent learns.
+However this random selection violates our earlier assumption that the policy is deterministic.
+This introduces an element of stochasticity into the vector rewards which the agent receives, which in turn leads to interference in the values which the agent learns.
 This interference problem does not arise in single-objective RL, because two actions which are equally optimal must, by definition, share the same mean scalar reward, whereas in the multi-objective case two actions may share the same utility while having differing mean vector rewards.

 Consider the values learned for $Q(A,a_1)$.
 This action always leads to state $B$, but at that stage under the optimal policy either action is equally likely to be selected, and so $Q(A,a_1)$ will converge to the mean of $Q(B,a_1)$ and $Q(B,a_2) = (7, -3, -3)$, which has an estimated utility of just 5.
 Meanwhile because action $a_2$ in state $A$ will always be followed by action $a_1$ in state $C$, $Q(A,a_2)$ will converge to the same value as $Q(C,a_1)$, and so will have utility of 7.
 Therefore ultimately the agent will converge incorrectly to the sub-optimal policy 2 (selecting action $a_2$ in state $A$ and $a_1$ in state $C$), with a considerable consequent loss of utility.